stormyatt/docs/src/en/space-station-14/round-flow/antagonists/hitman.md

 a system which would allow the hitman to get a new set of target and modifier objectives after completing the first one. for rp it could also give some spaceos in "good faith payment". this is to ensure a lucky or skilled hitman has something to do. it would be an ability of hitmen to do this for ease of coding.

 ### hitman card implant
-An implant hitman would start with that would make a bussines card upon using. this would purely be for flavor and making the "inform them about the assassination long before it happens" objective easier to do.
+An implant hitman would start with that would make a business card upon using. this would purely be for flavor and making the "inform them about the assassination long before it happens" objective easier to do.

 ### kits
 hitman would have a case which works like an undisclosed thieving satchel. its kits would be as such